 School Accountability Report Card

 You can view IVA's Public School Accountability Report Card on the California Department of Education's website.
 IVA first opened its doors September 2013.
 Consequently, there are no state testing results from previous years and no API scores to report.
-When testing results resume for California schools in spring 2015, IVA will report standardized test scores in the fall of that year.
+See the State Test Scores web page for IVA's CAASPP Scores compared to LBUSD and the State of CA.